 (2) Second, data protection is an integral part of our Service.
 We care about developing and deploying services that take into account privacy by design and privacy by default principles.
 Compliance with our Privacy Notice is integrated into our day-to-day activities, services and processes, and our development efforts.
 We understand that compliance with data protection rules takes place through our employees.
 Therefore, we consider it important and we seek to ensure that our employees know and comply with the requirements thereof.
 We expect, instruct and train our employees to respect our privacy requirements.

 (3) Third, we process Personal Data lawfully and purposefully.
 We set clear goals for the processing of Personal Data and process Personal Data for these purposes only.
 We refrain from collecting or processing the data that we do not need.
-Veriff has the right to delete/blur or make other ways unreadable data/documents presented in the session that are not necessary for Veriff’s service provision.
+Veriff aims to delete/blur or make in other ways unreadable any data or documents presented in the session that are not necessary for Veriff’s service provision.
 This also means all transfers of Personal Data must have a valid legal basis.

 (4) Fourth, we process Personal Data in a transparent and fair way.
 We strive for an appropriate, secure, honest and lawful manner of processing the Personal Data to prevent the unauthorized disclosure or inappropriate use of Personal Data.
 We also work to eliminate the possibility of discrimination or bias in our Service.

 (5) Fifth, we store Personal Data only for as long as the retention of data is required by law, a contract or is necessary for the provision of our Services or required for protecting us against legal claims.
 At the end of the retention period, we shall permanently erase the Personal Data or anonymize it.

 (6) Sixth, we do our best to make sure that the Personal Data we process is accurate and limited to what is necessary for the purpose for which it was collected.